-If a typical garbage bag holds about 30 litres of trash, how many litres of trash was the salon sending to the landfill each year, before the recycling program?
+If a typical garbage bag holds about 30 litres of trash, how many litres of trash was the salon sending to the landfill each year, before the recycling program? (measurement and calculation level 2)

-If the salon is now diverting the maximum amount of waste, how much trash will be sent to the landfill each year?
+If the salon is now diverting the maximum amount of waste, how much trash will be sent to the landfill each year? (measurement and calculation level 2)